 Fire sticks are frequently dragged behind an ATV with a chain or wire, which allows rapid ignition of long fire lines and eliminates the fatigue of carrying a long pipe filled with fuel.
-Fire sticks are inexpensive and built from readily available materials.
+Fire sticks are

+Hp: horsepower Gpm: gallons per minute Psi: pounds per square inexpensive and built from readily available materials.
 Care should be taken not to spill fuel on clothes or other equipment when filling the stick.
 Fire sticks should be used with caution.
 Before attempting to use a fire stick, gain experience by assisting others familiar with this piece of equipment.